• Skip to primary navigation

 What Goes Into Pizza Dough

-Pizza dough is made with simple ingredients that you probably have in the panty right now.
-The secret to making the best pizza dough is in the small details of how you combine these ingredients and how you proof the dough.
+Pizza dough is made with simple ingredients that you probably have in the pantry right now.
+The secret to making the best pizza dough is in the small details—how you combine these ingredients and how your proof the dough.

-I highly recommend using a probe thermometer to determine the temperature of the dough.
+I highly recommend using a probe thermometer (affiliate link) to determine the temperature of the dough.
 Temperature does make a difference when baking bread and pizza crust.

 ingredients to make pizza crust